001camellia/NeuroAttention-EEG-Study/README.md

 # 🧠 NeuroAttention-EEG-Study: EEG-based Attention Mechanism Research in UI Interface Design

 ## 📋 Project Overview
 This study combines neuroscience and user interface design to analyze the impact of different mobile interface designs on users' neural attention mechanisms using EEG signals.
-By analyzing EEG responses to dynamic icons at different positions, we aim to validate and deepen the neuroscientific foundation of UI design principles.
+By analyzing EEG responses to dynamic icons at different positions, we aim to validate and deepen the neuroscientific foundation of UI design principles.Here, I am involved in data processing, analysis, and visualization.
 ## 🎓 Research Team & Affiliation
 - **Research Team**: Neuro-Interface Interaction Group
 - **Institution**: Hangzhou Dianzi University